 Joe: I want to go over a portion of a dealers guidebook ‘Think With Google’ created which gives a guideline of what your digital marketing budget should be.
 I think this is interesting because if anybody knows, it’s Google.
 But I don’t know that we all think about breaking our marketing budget into brick and mortar, real media stuff versus digital media type stuff.

-Google, based on this report for the automotive industry, says that they should be somewhere between 45 and 75 percent of their overall marketing budget should be for digital, and I don’t disagree with that number.
+Google, based on this report for the automotive industry, says that somewhere between 45 and 75 percent of their overall marketing budget should be for digital, and I don’t disagree with that number.
 Just from what I’ve seen, yes, if every company put half of their budget towards digital and half towards regular media I don’t think it would hurt them.
 I can’t think of an industry where that doesn’t apply.
 Now I’m not advocating just flat out doing that no matter what.
 I’m not advocating you just cut it in half.
-Do some research beforehand but do consider it.
+Do some research beforehand, but do consider it.

 Being where your customers are and giving them what they are looking for will ensure your business success.
 Check out the full show at Being Found Show Episode #43